 Please contact Mrs Hardy, via the school office, if you feel you would like some support from this service.

 The Family Support team here at school are now offering Welcoming Sessions to all family members that would like to drop in on a Wednesday afternoon between 1pm and 3pm.
-They will assist and signpost you to extra family support, housing, welfare benefits advice or debt as well as an array of other things.
+They will assist and signpost you to extra family support, housing, welfare, benefits or debt advice as well as an array of other things.
 Click here for more information:

 Health & Well-being Hub